 Chihuahua: Gilberto Torrens had to make an unexpected trip to Venezuela to visit his father who is quite ill.
 The prayers of God’s people would be greatly appreciated.

-Ciudad del Carmen: David R. Alves and David Jr. are in the second week of gospel meetings in the new hall.
+Ciudad del Carmen: Gospel meetings are into their second week in the new hall.
 A lot of canvassing has been done in the area and some new contacts have been made.

 Ciudad Obregón: Duncan Beckett, John Dennison, and Shad Kember continue in special meetings here with excellent attendance, and rejoice in that two souls have professed faith in Christ.
 Daniel Mendoza (Ixtapa) spent two weeks here giving appreciated help in this work.